elucian/bee/syntax/structure.md

 Define main module and use previous defined "test" module.

 ```
-** define variable result
-make result ∈ N;
 ** execute one module "test" and collect the result
 load $pro_src.test;